fullstackedorg/docs/docs/getting-started.md

 ## Editing the Sass entrypoint

-This time create an `index.scss` file and add some styling to your elements.
+This time, create an `index.scss` file and add some styling to your elements.
 Then re-run your project.

 ![BlockNote image](https://img.fullstacked.org/Screenshot-2025-02-23-at-10.05.33-AM.png)